Extended Robot Description Format (XRDF)

 Warning

-Default joint positions should not be specified for a joint that is set to mimic another joint (via
+Default joint positions must not be specified for a joint that is set to mimic another joint (via

 the mimic